Today is the day, the beginning of the September 30-day Cleaning and Organizing challenge.

 - It’s OK to keep a few of your kid’s pieces of artwork or papers.
 However, you don’t need to keep everything from K-12.
 I promise you they won’t care.
 If they do give them one box to choose their favorites and anything that won’t fit in that box, has to go.
 If they are older, give them the option to take these items.

 - Do you have Grandma’s china and don’t really like it?
 Don’t feel guilty about selling or donating it.
 Grandma would not want you to keep it if it didn’t bring you joy and was just cluttering up your home.
-Save one small piece to use as a saucer under a plant and get rid of the rest.
+Save one small piece to use as a saucer under a plant or a place to set your jewelry when you are working in the kitchen.
+Then get rid of the rest.

-- Basically, anything that doesn’t bring you immense joy and you have a proper place for it (framed and on the wall or used for holiday dinner) then it needs to go.
+- Basically, anything that doesn’t bring you immense joy and you have a proper place for it (framed and on the wall or used for holiday dinners) then it needs to go.

 - Investing in a paper shredder has been a great investment for us.
 If that isn’t an option, your garbage company or your municipality might have a paper shredding center or a specific day when you can take it to be shredded.